-- 4.24 In reaching our conclusion, we undertook our own analysis and considered the Verifier's review.
-We undertook our own assessment as Transpower's proposed year is different to the base year reviewed by the Verifier.
-We consider some of the Verifier's assessment reasons to still be applicable in our review. - 4.25 We consider Transpower's approach to select the most up-to-date actual costs (being a 2022/2023 base year) is reasonable, given that the most recent costs are likely to be reflective of efficiencies and normal expenditure as Transpower has provided supporting information that it is seeking efficiency initiatives. - 4.26 While we consider selecting the most recent base costs to be reasonable, we have undertaken further analysis to satisfy ourselves that Transpower's proposed base year is reasonably efficient.
+- 4.21 We have reviewed the Verifier's review but considered we need to undertake our own assessment as Transpower's proposed year is different to the base year reviewed by the Verifier.
+We consider some of the Verifier's assessment reasons to still be applicable in our review. - 4.22 We consider Transpower's approach to select the most up-to-date actual costs (being a 2022/2023 base year) is reasonable, given that the most recent costs are likely to be reflective of efficiencies and normal expenditure as Transpower has provided supporting information that it is seeking efficiency initiatives.20 - 4.23 While we consider selecting the most recent base costs to be reasonable, we have undertaken further analysis to satisfy ourselves that Transpower's proposed base year is reasonably efficient.
 We have considered how the IRIS mechanism affects incentives to achieve efficiencies under and compared Transpower's historical opex against its proposed base year.